 To set up Elements and collect payment information

 var stripe = Stripe('pk_test_TYooMQauvdEDq54NiTphI7jx'); var elements = stripe.elements();

 const stripe = Stripe('pk_test_TYooMQauvdEDq54NiTphI7jx'); const elements = stripe.elements();

-We’ve placed a random API key in the code.
-Replace it with your actual publishable API key to test this code through your Stripe account.
+Replace the sample API key with your test mode publishable key.
+This allows you to test the code through your Stripe account.

-When you’re ready to accept live card payments, replace the test key with your live key for production uses.
+- When you’re ready to accept live card payments, replace the test mode publishable key with your live mode publishable key for production uses.
 Learn more about how the keys play into test and live modes.

 Congrats!
-Next, learn to collect card details in a custom payment form.
+Next, learn to collect payment information in a custom payment form.
 Once you’ve sent your form to your server, you can use the token to create a charge or to save the details to a customer.